MaxLastBreath/TOTK-mods/README.md

 This repository is a backup of my work done in [Rentry](https://rentry.org/ModFolder/).
 So in case any Rentry link doesn't work, you can use this Github repository.

-By the way, thanks to [u/StevenssND](https://www.reddit.com/user/StevenssND) for the help on Github.

 ##Installation
 Open Yuzu, top left click on files>Open Yuzu Folder, extract config and load folder.
 (You can skip config)